This question is asked a lot by low-back pain sufferers, especially manual workers.

-The problem occurs when the back support device is used too much.
-Beyond a certain point, the benefits get outweighed by the growing penalty of the muscles getting more and more lazy and confused.
+A problem develops if the back support is used too much.
+The benefits get outweighed by the cost of the muscles getting more and more lazy and confused.

-It’s a tricky balance to strike; use them – but not too much or too long.
+It’s a tricky balance to strike.
+Use them, but not too much or too long, and don’t wear them when you are sitting or lying down.